day8/re-frame/docs/WIP/MentalModelOmnibus.md

 For all its considerable brilliance,  Reagent (+ React) delivers only the 'V' part of a traditional MVC framework.

-But apps involve much more than V. We tend to build quite complicated apps.
-Where does the control logic go?
+But apps involve much more than V. We build quite complicated SPAs which can run to 50K lines of code.
+So, where does the control logic go?
 How is state stored & manipulated? etc.

 We read up on [Pedestal App], [Flux],
 [Hoplon], [Om], early [Elm], etc and re-frame is the architecture that emerged.
-Since then, we've tried to kept an eye on further developments like the Elm Architecture, Om.Next, BEST, Cycle.js, Redux, etc.  They have taught us much although we have often made different choices.
+Since then, we've tried to keep an eye on further developments like the Elm Architecture, Om.Next, BEST, Cycle.js, Redux, etc.  They have taught us much although we have often made different choices.